CSCS Practice Test – Working at heightsby admin on October 4th, 2011 in CSCS Mock Test | 51 Comments

 3. If you want to avoid people from falling through fragile roof panels what should you do?

 b.
-Try to cover the panels with a material that can take the weight
+Cover the panels with a material that can take the weight of a person and add warning signs

 c.
 Stop them from working in groups